solar-ml/aws-emr-msk/README.md

 ```
 Each data point in binary format takes 10 + 8 + 16 = 34 bytes.
 To estimate the size of the data, we consider the size of each data point and the rate at which they are generated.
 Suppose the readings from 4 sensors installed on 10,000 solar panels are collected in the SCADA system every 20 seconds and consumed once every 24 hours.

 Number of data points per device in 24 hours = (24 hours * 60 minutes/hour * 60 seconds/minute) / 20 seconds = 4,320.
 Total number of data points from all devices in 24 hours = 10,000 devices * 4,320 data points/device = 43,200,000 data points.
 Total daily batch size = 43,200,000 data points * 34 bytes/data point = 1,468,800,000 bytes = **1.47GB** or **1.37GiB** per day.
 According to the requirements, the data is collected once a day according to a schedule.
-So 10k PV panels will generate at least 1.47GB/day of binary non-JSON data, while 100k devices will generate 14.7GB daily.
+So 10k PV panels will generate at least 1.47GB per day of binary data, while 100k devices will generate 14.7GB daily.

 ## Architectural choices for data processing

 According to the requirements of this task, data is fetched in daily batches.
 Each batch includes sensor readings from the SCADA system for the day preceding the day of the moment of pipeline execution.

+Recommended in cases where the throughput requirements of client applications are variable and hard to predict.
+MSK Serverless scales cluster capacity automatically in response to throughput needs.

 Based on these inputs, we decided to build an event-driven data pipeline using Amazon EMR (Elastic MapReduce) Serverless and Amazon Managed Streaming for Apache Kafka (MSK) Serverless for batch and streaming analytics with Apache Spark and Apache Kafka.
 We will also be using AWS Fargate in Elastic Container Services (ECS).